Embloy/Embloy-Developers/docs/other resources/readmes/get-started-small-business.md

 # Getting started - Small Business

 :::info
 This guide is for Small and Local Businesses that want to get started with Embloy.
-If you are a Medium or Large Company, please refer to the <a href="https://developers.embloy.com/docs/other%20resources/readmes/get-started-enterprise" target="_blank">Enterprise guide</a> [Enterprise guide] or contact us directly.
+If you are a Medium or Large Company, please refer to the <a href="https://developers.embloy.com/docs/other%20resources/readmes/get-started-enterprise">Enterprise guide</a> or contact us directly.
 :::

 Hey there! 👋 Welcome to Embloy!
 We are excited to have you on board.
 This guide will explain every step you need to take to get started with Embloy and make the most out of our platform.

 ## Step 1: Create an account
-If you haven't already, you can create an account by visiting our <a href="https://embloy.com/en-US/register" target="_blank">Sign up</a> page.
-You can also sign up using your Google, LinkedIn, Microsoft, or GitHub account.
+If you haven't already, you can create an account by visiting our <a href="https://embloy.com/register" target="_blank">registration</a> page.
+You can also sign up using your Google, LinkedIn, Microsoft, or GitHub accounts.

-After you have created an account, you will be receiving a confirmation email.
+After you have created an account, you will receive a confirmation email.
 Click on the link in the email to verify your account.

 _<a href="https://developers.embloy.com/docs/category/account" target="_blank">More information</a>_